cedrickchee/capsule-net-pytorch/README.md

 **Step 3.**
 Test a pre-trained model:

 If you have trained a model in Step 2 above, then the trained model will be saved to `results/trained_model/model_epoch_10.pth`.
-Now just run the following command to get test results.
+[WIP] Now just run the following command to get test results.

 ```bash
 $ python main.py --is-training 0 --weights results/trained_model/model_epoch_10.pth
 ```

+You can download the pre-trained model from my [Google Drive](https://drive.google.com/uc?export=download&id=1ojmG1nEkQKGPKO9lJr5gIupvNnKnyZ87).

 **The default hyper parameters:**